DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontroller-boards.rst

     - Yes [1]_
     - DCC only [2]_
     - Modern, 32 bit architecture but several caveats around voltage and USB connectivity
-  * - Mega+WiFi
-    - Limited [6]_
-    - Yes
-    - Yes
-    - Yes
-    - Yes
-    - Yes
-    - DCC and DC [2]_
-    - This is our stable, well supported platform, with WiFi on board, but beware quality issues
   * - Nano Every
     - Limited [7]_
     - Yes